 The Postgraduate Diploma in Education Programme or MAT Part 1 Programme comprises year one (1) of the Masters of Arts in Teaching (MAT) Programme.
+The duration of the programme is one (1) year: January to December.
 Upon completion of the programme, students are awarded a Postgraduate Diploma in Education.
-A special feature of the Programme is delivery through the Single Virtual University Space (SVUS), which combines face-to-face, blended and online (OurVLE) delivery, otherwise referred to as multimodal delivery.
+The programme is delivered solely through online and virtual modalities (Zoom and VLE), otherwise referred to as multi-mode delivery.